Bernie Guindon: Third term as national president

-By the late 1990s, Guindon was starting to suffer from brain damage caused by his boxing career and power began to slip from his hands.
+By the late 1990s Guindon was starting to suffer from brain damage caused by his boxing career and power began to slip from his hands.
 Increasingly, Satan's Choice came to dominated by Andre Wateel, the president of the Choice's Kitchener chapter, who was in favor of joining the Hells Angels.
 Wateel started to spend more and more time talking to Stadnick.
-In May 1996, the OPP launched Project Dismantle, charging 161 people associated with Satan's Choice with 1,192 violations of the criminal code, mostly relating to narcotics, while seizing drugs with a street value of $1.05 million together with two marijuana labs capable of producing crops with an annual yield worth $13.8 million.
+In May 1996, the OPP launched Project Dismantle, charging 161 people associated with Satan's Choice with 1,192 violations of the criminal code, mostly relating to narcotics, while seizing drugs with a street value of $1.05 million as well as two marijuana labs capable of producing crops with an annual yield of $13.8 million.
 In 1996, Guidon retired as national president, handing over power to Wateel.
 Between 28 and 30 June 1996, a retirement party for Guindon was held at a farm outside of Port Perry with the guest of honor being his long-time deputy Lorne Campbell.
 Also attending the party was Guindon's former wife Blais and her new husband Grant.
 In his retirement speech, Guindon announced he was stepping down to spend more time with his son Harley.

-However, Guindon remained a member of the Oshawa chapter.
-In September 1999, another member of the Oshawa chapter, William "Mr. Bill" Lavoie, sponsored in Steven Gault as a member.
+Guindon, however, remained a member of the Oshawa chapter.
+In September 1999 another member of the Oshawa chapter, William "Mr. Bill" Lavoie, sponsored Steven Gault as a member.
 Guindon took a strong dislike to Gault, saying in an interview: "He had a cocky attitude.
 That's what I got from him.
 I always had a gut feeling about him.
 The questions he'd be asking me.
-You always had to be careful how you answered him".
+You always had to be careful how you answered him."
 Guindon would have disliked Gault more had he known that he was a police informer who only joined Satan's Choice with the aim of selling their secrets to his police contacts.